MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Logging_Windows.md

 ---
-description:  PowerShell logs internal operations from the engine, providers, and cmdlets.
+description:  PowerShell logs internal operations from the engine, providers, and cmdlets to the Windows event log.
 keywords: powershell
 Locale: en-US
 ms.date: 03/30/2020